fastlane/docs/docs/advanced.md

 ```

 This will load any parameters specified in `MyNewActionfile`.
 This method looks for
-the specified file in `.` and `./fastlane`.
-The file is evaluated by the Ruby interpreter.
+the specified file in `./fastlane`, `./.fastlane` and `.`, in that order.
+The
+file is evaluated by the Ruby interpreter.
 You may specify they `key` from any `FastlaneCore::ConfigItem` as a method call in the
 configuration file: